Energy saving tips

 - Use thermal or heavy curtains during the winter and close them at dusk.
 This will help stop heat escaping through the windows.

-- Remove all draughts around the house to help stop the heat from escaping.
+- Remove all draughts around the house to help stop the heat from escaping and save up to £55 per year.

 - Fit double glazing to reduce heat loss through windows.